By Sherri Young, RN, Nurse-Educator

 helps some but it’s the exercise itself that detoxes poisons out of your body, including

 excess stress chemicals.
-Exercise also boosts circulation in the lymph network,
+Exercise also boosts circulation in the

 While it’s true that some of us detox better than others, the “cleaner” you keep